 During TIMSS administration a total of four questionnaires are administered in addition to the achievement assessment instruments:

-- The Learner Background Questionnaire which is completed by the learner who completed the assessment and asks about aspects of the learners home and school lives: their home environment, school climate for learning and their perceptions and attitudes towards mathematics and science.
+- The Learner Background Questionnaire is completed by the learner who completed the assessment, and asks about aspects of the learners’ home and school lives: their home environment, school climate for learning, and their perceptions and attitudes towards mathematics and science.

 - The Teacher Questionnaire is administered to the mathematics and science teachers of the learners who write the assessment tests.
 The questionnaire was designed to gather information on teacher characteristics, as well as classroom contexts for teaching and learning mathematics and science.

 - The School Questionnaire is administered to the principal in all sampled schools.
 It asks about school characteristics like instructional time, resources and technology, as well as parental involvement.

 - The Curriculum Questionnaire is completed by the National Research Coordinator who is required to complete information pertaining to the curriculum which is followed by South African public schools.

 At the Grade 5 level, a further questionnaire is also administered:

 - The Home Questionnaire (Early Learning Survey) is completed by the parents or guardians of participating Grade 5 learners.
 The questionnaire asks about learners’ preparations for primary schooling, including preschool attendance and literacy- and numeracy-centered activities in the home; and includes questions about home resources, level of education and employment.